COVID-19 pandemic in the Philippines: Entertainment and media

-The DOH issued an advisory for the cancellation of large public events and mass gatherings, such as concerts, until further notice to minimize the risk of spreading the disease.
+On February 10, 2020, the DOH issued an advisory advising the cancellation of large public events and mass gatherings until further notice to minimize the risk of disease transmission.
 This prompted several local and international artists to either cancel or postpone their scheduled concerts and fan meets.

 Local television networks temporarily stopped admitting live audiences for their television shows, including variety shows Eat Bulaga! and All-Out Sundays on GMA Network as well as It's Showtime and ASAP on ABS-CBN.
-On March 13, both ABS-CBN and GMA announced that they would suspend productions on their entertainment programs by March 15, replacing affected programs with reruns of previous series or extended newscast runs.
+On March 13, both ABS-CBN and GMA announced they would suspend production on their entertainment programs by March 15, replacing affected programs with reruns of previous series or extended newscast runs.

-Broadcast radio companies are also curtailing their operations during the quarantine period, either by shortening their broadcast hours and/or suspending regular programming in favor of "special broadcasts".
+Broadcast radio companies also curtailed their operations during the quarantine period, shortening their broadcast hours and/or suspending regular programming in favor of "special broadcasts".

-Media watchdogs noted that during the COVID-19 pandemic in the Philippines, free speech and press freedom were subject to increased legal and administrative restrictions.
+Media watchdogs noted that during the pandemic, free speech and press freedom were subject to increased legal and administrative restrictions in the Philippines.
 In 2021, during the commemoration of World Press Freedom Day, the Committee to Protect Journalists said that harassment, arrests, and killings of journalists by agents of the state continued during the pandemic.